2021 exam changes

 - A-level Science practical endorsement, we’ll continue to sample students’ lab work as part of the monitoring process.

-For all other qualifications and subjects, there’s no submission deadline.
+For all qualifications and subjects (except for Functional Skills English), there’s no NEA submission deadline.
 Schools should set internal deadlines for NEA completion, so there’s time to consider it as evidence for grading.

 Student grades and endorsements need to be submitted to us by 18 June.

-We’re working with the other exam boards to make sure that requirements for internal quality assurance and arrangements for external quality assurance are consistent.
-We’ll share updates with you about this when we know more.
+We’ve worked with the other exam boards to make sure that requirements for internal quality assurance and arrangements for external quality assurance are consistent.

-Although we won’t be doing any sampling, moderation or collecting marks this summer, the Joint Council for Qualifications (JCQ) has said that, where possible, all evidence on which a student’s grade is based, (including copies of their work and any mark records) is kept safely by the school or college.
+Where possible, all evidence on which a student’s grade is based (including copies of their work and any mark records) must be kept safely by the school or college.
+JCQ has provided guidance on retaining students’ work.

 Submitting endorsement levels